ollej/shoutbridge/README.md

 Shoutbridge
 ===========

-UBB.threads Shoutbox <-> XMPP Bridge
+Jabber chat bot with a bridge to the shoutbox in the UBB.threads forum software.

 Description
 -----------
 A bridge software that allows discussions in a UBB.threads shoutbox to be mirrored to an XMPP chat.
+Can also run independantly and work as a generic jabber chat bot with pluggable commands.

 Main features